Submitty/submitty.github.io/_docs/developer/getting_started/project_ideas.md

    instructor with experience in programming assignment design will be beneficial but not required.

-   _Possible Mentors_: Barb Cutler, Chris Reed
+   _Possible Mentors_: Justin Manion, Barb Cutler, Chris Reed
    _GSoC Project Size_: 90 or 175 or 350 hours
    _Difficulty Level_: introductory or medium

    &nbsp;

 5. **Expansion of Examples and Documentation of Intermediate and Advanced Autograding Features**

-   _Note: This project is related to previous project idea but is a distinct project._

    Our system for automated testing and automated grading of student work is very powerful and highly-customizable, but the